ashleycampion/IrisDataSetProject/README.md

 # Introduction to the Dataset

+## What is the Iris Dataset

 From Wikipedia:
-> The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper *The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis*.
+> The Iris flower data set or Fisher's Iris data set is a [multivariate](#Multivariate) data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper *The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis*.
 > The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.

-## What is the Iris Dataset
+[1]

 ## Why is the Iris Dataset Still Relevant?